At the end, you'll find a bodyweight workout with five simple moves to strengthen your butt in less than 20 minutes.

 Make it easier: Do not step.
 Keep your feet wide and shift side to side, sending your hips back to engage glutes.

 Lie faceup with knees bent, arms comfortably at your side, and feet shoulder-width apart.
-Use both arms to hug right knee to your chest.
-Push up, engaging left glute and core, to lift hips off the ground.
+Use both arms to hug left knee to your chest.
+Push up, engaging right glute and core, to lift hips off the ground.
 Hold for a count of 5.
-Lower down, and switch (so left foot is hugged), and lift again, this time engaging the right glute.
+Lower down and switch (so right knee is hugged), and lift again, this time engaging the left glute.

 Make it easier: Don't hold at the top of the hip thrust.

 You'll need a step for this move.
-Sit on your knees, top of feet against the ground, butt on your heels, with the step a few feet in front of you.
-Squeeze glutes to rise to a kneeling position (a hip drive).
-Step right foot forward.
+Perform a hip drive.
+Step left foot forward.
 Use glutes and hamstrings to stand.
-Place left foot on step.
+Place right foot on step.
 Engage your glutes and hamstrings to step up.
 Step back down with the same foot, return to a kneeling position, then to a seated position.
 Repeat on the other side.

-Stand with your left side to a bench and place left foot on the bench.
-Engaging your left glute, lift off the ground, straightening left leg.
-As with the step up, do not push off your right foot (the one on the ground).
-Focus on engaging only the left glute to lift.
-Lower by sending hips back and bending the left leg.
+Stand with your right side to a secure chair or bench, and place right foot on the chair.
+Engaging your right glute, lift off the ground, straightening right leg.
+As with the step-up, do not push off your left foot (the one on the ground).
+Focus on engaging only the right glute to lift.
+Lower by sending hips back and bending the right leg.

 You'll need a chair or bench for this move.
-Sit on the edge of the chair with your back straight, right leg straight out in front of you, and left leg bent with foot on the floor.
-Using only your left glute and left leg, push up and rise to a standing position.
-You can leave your flexed right foot lightly touching the ground for balance, but don't put any weight on it.
+Sit on the edge of the chair with your back straight, left leg straight out in front of you, and right leg bent with foot on the floor.
+Using only your right glute and right leg, push up and rise to a standing position.
+You can leave your flexed left foot lightly touching the ground for balance, but don't put any weight on it.
 Push hips back to slowly sit down.
+Repeat on other side.

-Make it harder: Keep your right foot lifted a few inches off the ground the entire time.
+Make it harder: Keep your left foot lifted a few inches off the ground the entire time.

-Stand with feet shoulder-width apart and lift your right foot, stepping forward and to the left to cross in front of your left foot.
+Stand with feet shoulder-width apart and lift your left foot, stepping backward and to the right to cross behind right foot.
 From this crossed position, perform a lunge, engaging glutes, abs, and hamstrings to lower.
-Push off with your right foot to stand.
+Push off with your left foot to stand.
 Repeat on the other side.

 Kneel on right knee with left foot forward.
 Push down into left heel and stand, squeezing glutes at the top.
 Step right foot forward on a diagonal across your body.
 Bend your knees and lower into a crossover lunge.
 Push off your right heel and return to standing.
 Step right foot back and lower into starting position.